Jochebed: Relation to Amram

 According to the Book of Numbers, Jochebed was born to Levi when he lived in Egypt.
 Amram was the son of Kohath, who was a son of Levi.
 This would make Jochebed the aunt of Amram, her husband.
 This kind of marriage between relatives was later forbidden by the law of Moses.
 Jochebed is also called Amram's father's sister in the Masoretic text of Exodus 6:20, but ancient translations differ in this.
 Some Greek and Latin manuscripts of the Septuagint state that Jochebed was Amram's father's cousin, and others state that she was Amram's cousin.
+Exodus 12:40 does also state that the length of time the Israelite people lived in Egypt (and depending on translation includes the time in Canaan) was for a period of 430 years, bringing contention to the understanding that Jochebed was the literal daughter to Levi.
 In the Apocryphal Testament of Levi, it is stated that Jochebed was born, as a daughter of Levi, when Levi was 64 years old.

-In Jewish rabbinic literature
+In Rabbinic literature

-Jochebed is identified by some Chazal (Talmudic rabbis) with Shiphrah, one of the midwives described by the book of Exodus as being ordered by Pharaoh to kill newborn male children.
-In making this identification, the rabbis interpret the "houses" with which Exodus describes God as having compensated the midwives, as having been those of priesthood and royalty.
-These "houses" are interpreted by the Chazal as allegorical references to Jochebed's sons, Moses and Aaron.
+Some of the Ḥazal (rabbis of the Talmud) identify Yocheved with Shifra, one of the midwives described whom the first Pharaoh of Exodus ordered to kill newborn male childrenin Exodus 1:15–16.
+In making this identification, the Ḥazal interpret the "houses" with which Exodus describes God as having compensated the midwives in Exodus 1:21 as those of the kohenim (priesthood) and royalty.
+The Ḥazal interpret these "houses" as allegorical references to Jochebed's sons, Moses and Aaron in Exodus Rabbah 48:5.

-Exodus Rabbah 1:17 argues that when first Pharaoh of Exodus instructed the midwives to throw all male children into the Nile, Amram divorced Jochebed, who was three months pregnant with Moses at the time, but Miriam soon persuaded him to remarry Jochebed.
+Exodus Rabbah 1:13 argues that when Pharaoh instructed the midwives to throw all male children into the Nile, Amram divorced Jochebed, who was three months pregnant with Moses at the time.
+Miriam, their daughter, persuaded him to remarry Jochebed.
 It also argues that the Egyptians estimated the date of Moses' birth by counting nine months from the remarriage, thereby allowing Jochebed to hide him for the three months that were overestimated.
-The Targum Pseudo-Jonathan identifies Jochebed as also having been wife of Elitzaphon ben Parnach, and the mother of Eldad and Medad; the text is ambiguous as to when this marriage occurred concerning the marriage(s) to Amram.
+The Targum Pseudo-Jonathan identifies Jochebed as also having been the wife of the Elisafon of Numbers 34:25 and the mother of Eldad and Medad; the text is ambiguous as to when this marriage occurred concerning the marriage(s) to Amram.

 Jochebed's name is given various allegorical interpretations in Sotah 11b and Exodus Rabbah 1:17.
-Leviticus Rabbah identifies her as the person named in 1 Chronicles 4:18 as הַיְהֻדִיָּ֗ה, by arguing that it should be interpreted as her founding the people by disobeying the Pharaoh's order to dispose of the firstborn males.
+Leviticus Rabbah identifies her as the person named in 1 Chronicles 4:18 as הַיְהֻדִיָּ֗ה, by arguing that it should be interpreted as her founding the people by disobeying the Pharaoh's order to kill the firstborn males.